kharindra/Harmful-Brain-Activity-Classification/README.md

 ### Overview

-The goal of this competition is to detect and classify seizures and other types of harmful brain activity.
-You will develop a model trained on electroencephalography (EEG) signals recorded from critically ill hospital patients.
+The goal of this project is to detect and classify seizures and other types of harmful brain activity.

+Here, we plan to develop a model trained on **electroencephalography (EEG) signals** recorded from critically ill hospital patients.

+This work will help rapidly improve,

+- electroencephalography pattern classification accuracy
+- unlocking transformative benefits for neurocritical care
+- epilepsy
+- drug development

-Your work may help rapidly improve electroencephalography pattern classification accuracy, unlocking transformative benefits for neurocritical care, epilepsy, and drug development.
-Advancement in this area may allow doctors and brain researchers to detect **seizures or other **brain damage to provide faster and more accurate treatments.
+Advancement in this area may allow doctors and brain researchers to detect **seizures** or other **brain damage** to provide faster and more accurate treatments.